 Human legal experts review all AI-generated findings before case recommendations.
 This hybrid approach ensures high-quality leads while maintaining ethical standards.

 Darrow operates on a success-fee model, taking a percentage of successful cases rather than charging upfront fees.
-This aligns the platform's incentives with attorney success.

 NexLaw provides real-time litigation support through its AI Trial Copilot system.
 The platform assists attorneys during trials, depositions, and hearings with instant access to relevant legal information.

-Real-time assistance features:
+Real-time assistance features include:

 Live case law search: Instant access to relevant precedents during proceedings